Totoual/oef-sdk-python/docs/source/user/introduction.rst

 This *session* object will be used to directly communicate with the OEF-core as well as with other agents.

-Once connected and correctly identified, an agent can:
+Once a session is in place, an agent can:
 - Register a DataService: propose a DataService by registering a data model (a description) and wait for interested agents to contact it.
 Note that the actual data is not sent

 .. image:: https://github.com/uvue-git/OEFCorePython/wiki/imgs/operation-register.png